Sponge-RPG-dev/NT-RPG-CNPC/README.md

 ## Feature list
 1. Gain NT-RPG experience for killing mobs (PVE exp source).
 2. Gain NT-RPG experience for completing quests (QUESTING exp source).
-3. Use RPG character level for all Availability checks.
+3. Use NT-RPG character level for all Availability checks.
 (MIXINS)
 4. CustomNPCs scripts now have access to all NT-RPG scripts bindings.
 (MIXINS)
 To give access to new variables or functions, use
 ```javascript